ajithcnambiar/golang/README.md

 # golang
-learn golang

-simple and humble effort to tryout everything mentioned in https://tour.golang.org/welcome/1, hands-on.
+simple and humble effort to tryout everything mentioned in https://tour.golang.org/, hands-on.